Image credit: Kanchana Gupta

 Kanchana Gupta (b.
 1974) is an artist of Indian origin who lives and works in Singapore.
 She works with paint, installation and mixed media and has shown her works in three solo exhibitions and in many group exhibitions in Singapore and overseas.
 She completed an MA in Fine Arts from LASALLE College of the Arts, where she was the recipient of the Winston Oh Travel Award.

-During her residency, Kanchana will be working on a video project examining the camera gaze and the process of the construction of sensuality and desirability of a female body, in mainstream Hindi cinema songs.
+During her residency, Kanchana worked on a video project examining the camera gaze and the process of the construction of sensuality and desirability of a female body, in mainstream Hindi cinema songs.